Brian-Afariebor/BASE-Code/BASE-Code-Tutorial.md

 # Defining Points

-In BASE-Code, functions are run by going to a point, and then comming back, sinilar to ASM.
+In BASE-Code, functions are run by going to a point, and then comming back, similar to ASM.
 To set a point to goto, use the keyword "point", and then type the number to set the point.

 Ex: point 1 CODE >>> Point[1] = CODE